Quick Take

 From freshwater puffers to saltwater Takifugu, these fish make use of a variety of adaptations to keep themselves safe from predators and humans alike.

-In addition to the famous “puffing” technique, pufferfish can also attack with their beak-like teeth or poison an enemy with the toxins that they secret.
+In addition to the famous “puffing” technique, pufferfish can also attack with their beak-like teeth or poison an enemy with the toxins that they secrete.

 Although they are well-equipped to survive in the natural world, these fish still suffer in the exotic animal industry.
 Saltwater puffers are often hunted as a delicacy, and freshwater puffers are sold as pets.

-A few species of pufferfish have become near threatened as a result of this activity; however, overall, the species is considered to be low-concern.
+A few species of pufferfish have become near threatened as a result of this activity; however, overall, the animals are considered to be of low concern.

 An Incredible Fish: 4 Pufferfish Facts